 This coming September, Scotland will go to the polls and vote to either become independent or to stay within the Union of the United Kingdom.
 Professor Tom Devine of the Centre for Scottish and Irish History at the University of Aberdeen calls it "the greatest constitutional decision for the country since the Treaty of Union in 1707," and he sets out to show the long path Scotland has followed to this moment -- or in his words, "to present a coherent account of Scotland's past with the hope of developing a better understanding of the Scottish present."
 This sweeping work examines the development of Scotland from the 18th century to (in this latest edition) the ascension of the Scottish National Party to power in 2011 and its referendum on independence -- examining the social, political, religious and economic factors that have shaped modern Scotland.

 Using the resources of the Highland Archives, Highland Libraries, Am Baile and Highland Museums, Lost Inverness creates a memorable record of a missing urban landscape, from the speculative sites of Pictish forts and Macbeth's castle, to Queen Mary's house and the old suspension bridge below Inverness Castle, itself blown up by the Jacobites in 1746 and replaced by the 1830s prison and courthouse.
 Norman S. Newton traces the lost architectural history of the capital of the Highlands from prehistory through modern times, describing how the medieval town was swept away by Victorians and replaced with many fine buildings, only to have many of those lost to post-World War II "improvements."

-Full reviews of these books are available in the Spring 2014 issue of Scottish Life.
+Full reviews of these books are available in the Summer 2014 issue of Scottish Life.